xp44mm/Notebook/Compilers/left-left.md

 \end{array}
 $$

-This sequence of trees corresponds to a leftmost derivation of the input. $\Box$
+This sequence of trees corresponds to a leftmost derivation of the input. □

 At each step of a top-down parse, the key problem is that of determining the production to be applied for a nonterminal, say $A$.
 Once an $A$-production is chosen, the rest of the parsing process consists of “matching” the terminal symbols in the production body with the input string.